 This example barely scratches the surface of what this data can provide.
 These visualizations are fully customizable, and the data can be formatted a number of ways, including interactive dashboards, web applications, PDF reports and spreadsheets.

-If you're interested in using this technology in your company, please contact me at firstname.lastname@example.org.
-To learn more about how Steppingblocks is working in partnership with NSF and the Computer Science Performance Index (CSPI) to close the technology skills gap visit our page.
+To learn more about how Steppingblocks is working in partnership with NSF and the Computer Science Performance Index (CSPI) to close the technology skills gap contact us today.
 The increased demand for AI and machine learning for recruiting can be solved by identifying the supply and demand of qualified talent.